 30 Lower Castle Street, Tralee, Kerry, Republic of Ireland

-Whether you’re looking for tea, a scone and lively conversation in the morning or a made to order sandwich and fresh soup for lunch we’ve got something to suit both your taste and your wallet.
+Whether you’re looking for tea, a scone and lively conversation in the morning or a made to order sandwich and fresh soup for lunch the bar caters to suit both your taste and your wallet.

-The famous bar was the venue where, some fifty years, ago a small group of enterprising local businessmen gathered, over several pints, and came up with the idea for the world famous Rose of Tralee festival.
+From humble beginnings, the Rose of Tralee International Festival was conceived at this famous watering hole.
+Some fifty years, ago a small group of enterprising local businessmen gathered and came up with the idea for the world famous Rose of Tralee.